alperuzun/VGC/README.md

 | Windows | Coming Soon |
 | Linux | Coming Soon|

-VGC is currently being packaged for Linux and Windows.
+Packaging for Linux and Windows is currently in progress.
 For now, we recommend the following steps to download and run the code:

 1. Clone the VGC repository to your local computer, and open the project on your IDE of choice (i.e. VSCode).
 2. `cd` into the react-ui directory, and run the `command npm install`.